piquelab/QuASAR/README.md

 # QuASAR: Quantitative allele specific analysis of reads
 QuASAR is an R package, that implements a statistical method for: i) joint genotyping across sequencing datasets of the same individual, ii) identifying heterozygous loci, and iii) conducting inference on allelic imbalance.
 The sequencing data can be RNA-seq, DNase-seq, ATAC-seq or any other type of high-throroughput sequencing data.
-The input data to QuASAR is already a clean up pileup as it will be detailed later.
+The input data to QuASAR is a processed pileup files (as will be detailed later).
-Here, we do not cover in important pre-processing steps such as choice of the aligner, read filtering and duplicate removal.
+Here, we do not cover in depth important pre-processing steps such as choice of the aligner, read filtering and duplicate removal.

 We also want to emphisize that the current software is still in development, we would kindly appreciate any comments and bug reports.